AleksanKo/artificially-correct-hackathon/README.md

 The idea was to create solution that could be potentially language-independent.
 We tested several approaches:
 - Logistic Regression (sklearn) - Challenge_4.ipynb
-- NER and dependency trees (spacy)
+- NER and dependency trees (spacy) - Named_Entity_Rec.ipynb
-- pretrained Word Embeddings (gensim, just a quick look)
+- pretrained Word Embeddings (gensim, just a quick look) - Challenge_4.ipynb